 States predict inmates’ future crimes with secretive surveys

-LITTLE ROCK, Arkansas (AP) — U.S. states are trying to reduce prison populations with secretive, new psychological assessments to predict which inmates will commit future crimes and who might be safe to release, despite serious problems and high-profile failures, an Associated Press investigation found.
+LITTLE ROCK, Ark.
+(AP) — States are trying to reduce prison populations with secretive, new psychological assessments to predict which inmates will commit future crimes and who might be safe to release, despite serious problems and high-profile failures, an Associated Press investigation found.

 These programs are part of a national, data-driven movement to drive down prison populations, reduce recidivism and save billions.
 They include questionnaires often with more than 100 questions about an offender’s education, family, income, job status, history of moving, parents’ arrest history — or whether he or she has a phone.
 A score is affixed to each answer and the result helps shape how the offender will be supervised in the system — or released from custody.

-Used for crimes ranging from petty theft to serial murders, these questionnaires come with their own set of risks, according to the AP's examination.
-There are dozens of different surveys in use.
+Used for crimes ranging from petty thievery to serial murders, these questionnaires come with their own set of risks, according to the AP’s examination.

 Many rely on criminals to tell the truth, and jurisdictions don’t always check to make sure the answers are accurate.
 They are used inconsistently across the country, sometimes within the same jurisdiction.
 The same defendant might be scored differently in the same crime.